CodeForAfrica/sensors.AFRICA/README.md

 ## Style Guidelines

-This project will be using [airbnb react/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react) as our main style guide when implementing components to ensure consistency and readability of our code.
+This project will be using primarily using [airbnb react](https://github.com/airbnb/javascript/tree/master/react) and (material-ui)[https://material-ui.com/] as our main style guide when implementing components.This is to create code consistency and readability.

 ## Tests